Medically reviewed by Dr. Tom Biernacki, DPM

 Dr. Tom Biernacki’s Recommendation

 The Sault Ste.
 Marie area and eastern UP represent the farthest reach of our telehealth network.
 When a diabetic patient from Chippewa County connects with me via telehealth and I can identify a pre-ulcerative callus on a plantar photo, or reassure them that the nail change they’re worried about is nail fungus and not something serious — that’s specialist care reaching a community that might otherwise wait months for any podiatric access.
-Telehealth isn’t a substitute for in-person care, but it’s transformative for communities this far from metropolitan Michigan.
+Telehealth isn’t a substitute for in-person care, but it’s significant for communities this far from metropolitan Michigan.

 — Dr. Tom Biernacki, DPM | Board-Certified Podiatric Surgeon | Balance Foot & Ankle